GeoNode/geonode/docs/advanced/components/index.rst

         'django.contrib.auth.middleware.AuthenticationMiddleware',
         'django.middleware.clickjacking.XFrameOptionsMiddleware',

-        # This middleware allows to print private layers for the users that have
-        # the permissions to view them.
-        # It sets temporary the involved layers as public before restoring the permissions.
-        # Beware that for few seconds the involved layers are public there could be risks.
-        # 'geonode.middleware.PrintProxyMiddleware',

         # If you use SessionAuthenticationMiddleware, be sure it appears before OAuth2TokenMiddleware.
         # SessionAuthenticationMiddleware is NOT required for using django-oauth-toolkit.
         'django.contrib.auth.middleware.SessionAuthenticationMiddleware',